Our International Hall of Famers list is composed of the 50 largest US-listed international stocks, or ADRs.

 This is one of our favorite bottom-up scans: Follow The Flow.
 In this note, we simply create a universe of stocks that experienced the most unusual options activity — either bullish or bearish… but NOT both.

-We've already had some great trades come out of this small-cap-focused column since we launched it late last year and started rotating it with our flagship bottoms-up scan, "Under The Hood."
+We’ve already had some great trades come out of this small-cap-focused column since we began rotating it with our flagship bottom-up scan “Under The Hood” earlier this year.

 For about a year now, we’ve focused only on Russell 2000 stocks with a market cap between $1 and $2B.
 That was fun, but we think it’s time we branch out a bit and allow some new stocks to find their way onto our list.